Dropoff point established for contaminated coloured sand

 Group Manager of Infrastructure, Neil McCann says that material containing asbestos is not normally accepted locally, however the Council realised that the growing recall could leave residents without an accessible disposal option.

-“The safety of our community is our primary concern, so we don’t want to see these products showing up in the wrong places where they could pose a risk to health,” said Mr McCann.
+“The safety of our community is our primary concern, so we don’t want to see these products showing up in the wrong places where they could pose a risk to health.

-“We’re setting up an area at the Ashburton Resource Recovery Park for contaminated items, and people will be able to drop them off at no charge as long as they're sealed correctly.”
+“We’ve set up an area at the Ashburton Resource Recovery Park for contaminated items, and people can drop them off at no charge as long as they're sealed correctly.”

 - Place the sand in a sealed container, then double-bag in thick plastic, seal with tape, and clearly label as Asbestos Contaminated Material.